aclysma/rafx/README.md

 The demo includes:
  * Render thread decoupled from main thread [(diagram)](https://github.com/aclysma/renderer_prototype/blob/master/docs/pipelining.png)
- * Async loading of assets (supports remote hardware)
+ * Async loading of assets
+ * Assets can be streamed to remote hardware (i.e. a phone)
  * Hot-reloading assets (needs more work, some asset types do not work reliably)
- * Game state stored in ECS (legion)
+ * Demo game state stored in ECS (NOTE: demo uses legion but the renderer is ECS-agnostic)
- * Extensible data-driven render pipeline
+ * Render graph can be used for efficient and flexible definition of a render pipeline
+ * Material System supporting multiple passes
+ * Multi-view support (can be use to produce shadow maps, for example)
  * PBR Meshes
  * Sprites
  * Debug Draw